-A complete guide with the demo to LambdaTest, a cloud-based cross-browser testing tool for Manual Web app and Automated Browser testing:
+Here’s a complete guide with a demo to LambdaTest, a cloud-based cross-browser testing tool for Manual Web App and Automated Browser testing:

 Many web developers would have come across situations where their website or web application worked as expected ‘only’ on a couple of browsers (or browser versions).

-Cross-browser testing is the magic wand that helps in ensuring that the website or application works fine across different browsers, platforms, and device combinations.
+Cross-browser testing is a magic wand that helps in ensuring that the website or application works fine across different browsers, platforms, and device combinations.

 What You Will Learn: